Batman action figures: Batman around the world

-Kenner ends, Mattel begins
+Kenner Ends, Mattel Begins

 In 2003, Mattel won the rights to produce Batman and other DC Comics character figures from Hasbro.
 Before losing control, Hasbro released its final sets of Batman animated figures.
 Most figures were featured in two packs, and were store exclusives.
 K-Mart, Wal-Mart and Toys 'R' Us released these figures before Mattel took over production.

 After Hasbro's line faded, Mattel quickly produced its own line of retooled Batman animated figures to tide fans over until it could release new figure lines.
-Some figures were new sculpts, some were just repaints of old Kenner/Hasbro sculpts.
+Some figures were new sculpts, while some were repaints of old Kenner/Hasbro sculpts.

 Teen Titans

-Around the same time as Mattel took over production of Batman and DC Comics character figures, Bandai released its own line of figures based on the Cartoon Network's animated series Teen Titans.
-Teen Titans: Go! features several Robin figures of different sizes.
-Batman, however, has no place within the cartoon or action figure collection.
+Around the same time as Mattel took over production of Batman and DC Comics character figures, Bandai released its own line of figures based on the Cartoon Network animated series Teen Titans.
+Teen Titans Go! features several Robin figures of different sizes.

 The Batman

-After the quickly released animated line faded, Mattel released a new Batman animated line based on WB's new animated series, The Batman.
+After the quickly released animated line faded, Mattel released a new Batman animated line based on The Batman.
 The Batman line of figures featured all new sculpts and more articulation than past animated lines.

 After several waves of figures hit toy shelves, Mattel renamed the line The Batman: EXP.
 The EXP (EXtreme Power) hero figures come with a weapon that, when a power battery is connected and turned, reveals an "extreme power" feature.

 When The Batman: EXP line faded, a new line of animated figures were announced.
-ShadowTek, a line that features new animated Robin & Killer Moth figures based on their cartoon counterparts, hit shelves in late 2006.
+ShadowTek, a line featuring Robin and Killer Moth, hit shelves in late 2006.
 This line also includes re-released figures from earlier lines as well, a growing Mattel staple.

-Later ShadowTek figures include other DC Universe heroes which appear in The Batman cartoon, including Superman, Hawkman, Green Lantern, The Flash, and Martian Manhunter.
+Later ShadowTek figures include other DC Universe heroes which appear in The Batman, including Superman, Hawkman, Green Lantern, The Flash, and Martian Manhunter.

 In 2007, Mattel announced a large recall of toys, including toys from The Batman toy line, which featured lead paint and/or small magnets which could choke children.

 Batman Begins

-Mattel released a collection of figures based on the hit movie Batman Begins.
+Mattel released a collection of figures based on Batman Begins.
 The line featured all new sculpts, but it had its share of problems.
-Most of the costumes and characters featured in the line did not match their movie counterpart.
-Central characters such as Ninja Bruce Wayne, Ducard, and Ra's al Ghul all featured identical body sculpts simply with different heads.
+Most of the costumes and characters featured in the line did not match their film counterpart.
+Central characters such as Ninja Bruce Wayne, Henri Ducard, and Ra's al Ghul all featured identical body sculpts simply with different heads.
 Many figures had poor distribution, which caused fans to miss out on their favorite characters.
 In 2006, Mattel would release figures for Superman Returns which featured a similar scale and style as Batman Begins.